Stock Exchange: Trading The Earnings Season

 - Detailed preview, only available from top sources.
 Check out Brian Gilmartin’s take on MSFT.

 - Revenue.
-In the current environment companies are expected to show revenue growth, beating expectations.
+In the current environment, companies are expected to show revenue growth, beating expectations.

 - Outlook.
 A good number this quarter is not enough if the outlook is poor.